EKA Arena: Kabaddi

 The Arena hosted the Kabaddi World Cup in 2016.
 It has hosted legs of the Pro Kabaddi League, serving as designated home arena of the Gujarat Giants.

 Football

-In July 2019, the stadium hosted the 2019 Intercontinental Cup, marking the first international football matches held at The Arena.
+In July 2019, the stadium hosted the 2019 Intercontinental Cup, marking the first international football matches held at the Arena.

 It was to host matches during the 2020 FIFA U-17 Women's World Cup, but the tournament was postponed due to the COVID-19 pandemic.
 India were awarded the 2022 tournament, but Ahmedabad was not named a host city.

 It hosted football during the 2022 National Games of India.

+Other

+On October 11, 2025 the 70th Filmfare awards were hosted at the Arena.